Managerial epidemiology in health administration education

 Association of University Programs in Health Administration

 Caron, Rosemary M. and Hooker, Edmond, "Managerial epidemiology in health administration education" (2011).
-Health Management and Policy Scholarship.
+Journal of Health Administration Education.
 31.